AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

 >[!NOTE]
 >
 >You can provide your own TLS or SSL certificate instead of using the Let's Encrypt certificate provided by Adobe.
 However, this process requires additional work to set up and maintain.
-To choose this option, submit {{commerce-support-ticket}} or work with Adobe to add custom, hosted certificates to your Adobe Commerce on cloud infrastructure environments.
+To choose this option, submit an Adobe Commerce support ticket or work with Adobe to add custom, hosted certificates to your Adobe Commerce on cloud infrastructure environments.

 To enable the SSL/TLS certificates for Adobe Commerce environments, Adobe automation completes the following steps: